eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

     value: "false"
 ```

-If you want to know more about dapr and the configuration, please visit <https://dapr.io>
+If you want to know more about Dapr and its configuration, please visit <https://dapr.io>.

 ### Debug your _Vehicle App_